Why This Keeps Happening Even When Everything “Looks Fine”

 Key Takeaways

-- Light workloads still write metadata continuously
+- Light workloads still fail due to metadata writes

 Context and Real-World Symptoms You Actually See